We believe every young person should have someone they can trust

 Young members also deliver awareness workshops/ training in the community, create youth friendly literature and organise community awareness events.

-From June 2018 to June 2019, The Chatterbox project supported 129 young disabled people on a weekly basis
+From June 2021 to June 2022, The Chatterbox project intensively supported 52 young disabled people on a weekly basis)

 The Chatterbox project creates a supportive community hub where friendships are formed and confidence and life skills are developed.
 Peer mentoring plays a key role in this process.